Pantry & DIY

 2. Combine

-Place the garlic cloves into your clean jar.
+Place your garlic cloves into your clean jar.
 Pour the raw honey over the garlic until the cloves are completely submerged.
+I suggest leaving a little headspace at the top of the jar because the mixture will bubble and expand.

 3. The "Flip and Burp" Phase (Days 1–5)